ddo/oauth-1.0a/README.md

 ```
 ##Notes

-**If you want a easier way to handle your OAuth request.
+**If you want an easier way to handle your OAuth request.
 Please visit [SimpleOAuth](https://github.com/joeddo/SimpleOAuth), it's a wrapper of this project, some features:**

 * Request Token method
 * Get Authorize link method